lorcie/lorcie.github.io/README.md

 This section defines the prompt used to request the issue storypoints suggestion.
 The prompt and the AI process may need to be optimised.

-### Current prompt format

-The following is a JSON formatted list of open issues in a Jira backlog where the field "key" is a unique identifier of the issue and the field "summary" is the summary of the issue and the field "storypoints" is an estimate of the relative effort to implement the issue:

-[{
-  "key: "PS-1",
-  "summary: "Form to capture new types of products", "storypoints": 3
-}, {
-  "key: "PS-2",
-  "summary: "Define the initial database schema", "storypoints": 5
-}, {
-  "key: "PS-3",
-  "summary: "Research what type of database the Pet Shop application should use", "storypoints": 1
-}, {
-  "key: "PS-4",
-  "summary: "Research what the main use cases are for the Pet Shop application", "storypoints": 3
-}, {
-  "key: "PS-5",
-  "summary: "Design the API for web client and server interactions", "storypoints": 5
-}, {
-  "key: "PS-6",
-  "summary: "Replace the mock API implementation with a real implementation", "storypoints": 3
-}, {
-  "key: "PS-7",
-  "summary: "Create the API with a mock implementation", "storypoints": 1
-}, {
-  "key: "PS-8",
-  "summary: "Implement the home page",
-  "storypoints": 5
-}, {
-  "key: "PS-9",
-  "summary: "Design the home page",
-  "storypoints": 3
-}, {
-  "key: "PS-10",
-  "summary: "Define the different kinds of user groups needed", "storypoints": 1
-}, {
-  "key: "PS-11",
-  "summary: "Add a search capability to the user experience", "storypoints": 3
-}, {
-  "key: "PS-12",
-  "summary: "Enhance the API with a search function", "storypoints": 3
-}, {
-  "key: "PS-13",
-  "summary: "Define the types of entities and the relationships between them that will need to be stored in the database", "storypoints": 1
-}, {
-  "key: "PS-14",
-  "summary: "Define the scopes required for the API", "storypoints": 5
-}, {
-  "key: "PS-15",
-  "summary: "Research whether REST or GraphQL would be a better fit for the type of API", "storypoints": 3
-}, {
-  "key: "PS-16",
-  "summary: "Create a regression test for the search functionality", "storypoints": 1
-}, {
-  "key: "PS-17",
-  "summary: "Demonstrate the API capabilities to stakeholders", "storypoints": 1
-}, {
-  "key: "PS-18",
-  "summary: "Demonstrate the initial user experience to stakeholders", "storypoints": 3
-}]

-Return JSON formatted string representing an array of issue objects and suggest storypoints based on team velocity average (example 10) and issue summary description and/or goal.
-Each issue object contains a field named "key" identifying the issue key.
-Do not return any other text other than the JSON.

 ## Screenshots